 As you can see, the Chase Sapphire Reserve packs a healthy punch for that extra $55, but if you weren’t sure you would use all of the $300 travel credit (airfare, hotel, taxi, parking, Uber, etc) then you could stick with the Chase Sapphire Preferred.
 It’s no problem to upgrade to the Chase Sapphire Reserve for your second year if you feel more confident in your miles and points by then.

-Since a Chase Sapphire Reserve or Preferred + a Chase Freedom + a Chase Freedom Unlimited allows you to max out travel/dining spend, quarterly rotating categories, and still earn 1.5X Chase points on everything else, it’s called the Chase Trifecta.
+Since a Chase Sapphire Reserve or Preferred + a Chase Freedom Unlimited or + a Chase Freedom Flex allows you to max out travel/dining spend, quarterly rotating categories, and still earn 1.5X Chase points on everything else, it’s called the Chase Trifecta.

 We also have a Complete Guide to Ultimate Rewards points.